openvino-dev-samples/YOLOv7_OpenVINO_cpp-python/README.md

 Tips: you can switch the device name to **"GPU"** to boost the performance.

-## 7. Run with webcam for an IoT web app to count people with yolov7-tiny model
+## 7. Run IoT web app to count people with yolov7-tiny model
 This is a feature to run `webcam.py` to render computer vision results in the browser.
 The idea for web browser access is for remote deployments purposes and for convenience purposes use a browser to monitor results if the remote computer can be accessed via VPN or port forwarding.
-The web app also contains a rest endpoint for people and video frame rate which can be logged on an external source requesting data via a GET requests to the web app.
+The web app also contains a rest endpoint for people and video frame rate which can be logged on an external source requesting locally data via a GET requests to the web app.

-*To run IoT app `cd` into `python` and use an additional `arg` *`$ python webcam.py -i 0 -m ./models/yolov7-tiny.onnx --use-flask` *Open browser dial into `localhost:5000` or the IP of the computer on port 5000 after setting up appropriate firewall rules *People count rest API GET request: `http://localhost:5000/people-count/` to log data from external IoT platform *FPS rest API GET request: `http://localhost:5000/fps/` to log data from external IoT platform *Future testing to include MQTT if desired
+* To run IoT app `cd` into `python` and use an additional `arg`
+* `$ python webcam.py -i 0 -m ./models/yolov7-tiny.onnx --use-flask`
+* Open browser dial into `localhost:5000` or the IP of the computer on port 5000 after setting up appropriate firewall rules
+* People count rest API GET request: `http://localhost:5000/people-count/` to log data from external IoT platform
+* FPS rest API GET request: `http://localhost:5000/fps/` to log data from external IoT platform
+* Future testing to include MQTT if desired